dereneaton/ipyrad/docs/outline.rst

 	data1.run("12")

 	## create a new branch of this Assembly named data2
+	## and change some parameter settings
 	data2 = data1.copy("data2")

-	## set some different parameter settings for data2
 	data2.set_params("clust_threshold", 0.90)

-	## run steps 3-7 for both Assemblies
+	## run steps 3-7 for the two Assemblies
 	data1.run("34567")
 	data2.run("34567")